 CHARLOTTE, N.C. - With this bitter cold, no one should be outside without a warm coat but a lot of children don't have them.

-That's why Chief Meteorologist Steve Udelson is leading Steve's Coats for Kids, which officially kicks off Monday.
+That's why Chief Meteorologist Steve Udelson is leading Steve's Coats for Kids.

 Mya, 3, and her mother were at the Crisis Assistance Ministry's free store picking out a coat.